Azure/azure-batch-software-entitlement/docs/walkthrough.md

 The software entitlement service makes use of three digital certificates:

-* one to digitally sign the generated entitlement token;
+* one to digitally sign the generated entitlement token,
-* one to encrypt the generated entitlement token; and
+* one to encrypt the generated entitlement token, and
-* one to authenticate the software entitlement service;
+* one to authenticate the software entitlement service.

-In production, three different certificates will be used, but for test scenarios you may want to use the same certificate for all three.
+In production, three different certificates will be used, but for test scenarios you can use the same certificate for all three.

 For each required certificate you will need to know its *thumbprint*.
 The SES tooling is not sensitive to the format of the thumbprint.